-(A) Terminology.
+- (A) Terminology.
 When preparing to start from rest, the skier shall communicate with the towboat only with the words "IN GEAR," "OK," or "STOP."
-The towboat shall only proceed on the "OK" command [1007(B)].

-For safety purposes and to ensure proper communication with the towboat, the "STOP" command can may be communicated to the towboat crew by raising one hand, thus visually as well as and verbally communicating the command to the towboat crew.

-(B) Start of Pass.
-A skier is considered to have started the pass once the skier gives the "OK" command to the towboat Boat Crew.
+The towboat shall only proceed on the "OK" command [1007(B)]. - For safety purposes and to ensure proper communication with the towboat, the "STOP" command can may be communicated to the Boat Crew by raising one hand, thus visually as well as and verbally communicating the command to the Boat Crew. - (B) Start of Pass.
+A skier is considered to have started the pass once the skier gives the "OK" command to the Boat Crew.